Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - You can also add an extra value into `BuildLimitGroup.Nums`, determined by the amount of specific technos owned by its house.
   - `BuildLimitGroup.ExtraLimit.Types` determines the technos that'll be used for extra value calculation.
   - `BuildLimitGroup.ExtraLimit.Nums` determines the actual value of increment.
 Value matching the position in `BuildLimitGroup.ExtraLimit.Types` is used for that type.
 For each of these technos, it'll increase the extra value by its amount * corresponding value from the list.
   - `BuildLimitGroup.ExtraLimit.MaxCount` determines the maximum amount of technos being counted into the extra value calculation.
 Value matching the position in `BuildLimitGroup.ExtraLimit.Types` is used for that type.
+If not set or set to a value below 1, it'll be considered as no maximum count.

   In `rulesmd.ini`:
 ```ini